Inferring effective field observables from a discrete model: Spatially homogeneous case

-These results allow us to fully solve the eigenvalue problem corresponding to Equ.~\eqref{evs} within the Gaussian formalism using the method introduced in Ref.~\cite{beny15}.
+These results allow us to fully solve the eigenvalue problem corresponding to Equ.~\eqref{evs} within the Gaussian formalism using the method introduced in Ref.~\cite{beny15}, for the channel $\hat{\mc N}$ and at the tangent space to the vaccuum state.
 We find that $\hat N \hat N^*$ is block-diagonal, where each block corresponds to a given order of polynomial generated by $\hat G_\a$.
 For order $k$ polynomials, this is an eigenvalue problem in a vector space of dimension $(d^2-1)^k$.
 Also we know that the polynomials of order $k$ or larger have contraction ratio of order $\mc O(y^{-k})$.